-- Have, or be close to completing, a PhD in mathematics or a related discipline; - Possess sufficient specialist knowledge in the discipline to work within established research programmes - Ability to manage own academic research and associated activities - Previous experience of contributing to publications/presentations - Ability to contribute ideas for new research projects and research income generation - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings
+- Have, or be close to completing, a PhD in mathematics. - Possess sufficient specialist knowledge in operator algebras to work within established research programmes; - Have the ability to manage own academic research and associated activities; - Previous experience of contributing to publications/presentations, with a strong publication track record for career stage; - Possess the ability to contribute ideas for new research projects; - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.

-Desirable selection criteria.
+Desirable selection criteria